be-next/idle-ti.me/content/blog/zola-aws/index.md

 draft = false
 toc = true

-description = "Everyone who deploys a Zola website using S3 Bucket and CloudFront finds that it doesn't work as well as expected.
-And they end up writing this kind of article to share their feedback.
-This article is no exception...
-I hope I've put together some useful information on how to make this type of site fully functional using this deployment method."
+description = "Deploying a Zola website on an S3 bucket via CloudFront can present some challenges, often due to misunderstandings about how CloudFront functions.
+In this article, I share the configurations and strategies I used to make the Zola website fully functional with a CloutFront deployment."

 [taxonomies]
 tags = ["Zola", "AWS", "S3 bucket", "CloudFront"]